Purpose of the position

 Creation of a global formalized PMO.
 Co-ordinate the creation, governance, and delivery of the KTN IT portfolio of programs & projects, ensuring integration and prioritization of programs and constituent projects and appropriate allocation of resources.

 - Ensure strong global PMO alignment with al Business Unit Directors.
-Gain trust by creating predictability and good , uniform and documented reporting.
-Remove of silo thinking on program level.
+Gain trust by creating predictability and good, uniform and documented reporting.
+Remove silo thinking on program level.

 Strong collaboration with Enterprise Architecture

-- The PMO leader is responsible for designing the framework within which projects are created, prioritized, managed and completed.
+- The PMO leader is responsible for designing the framework for creating, prioritizing, managing and completing projects.
 Ensure PMO creation of the methodologies, standards, formats and dependencies according to which projects are designed.
 Ensure cross-program dependencies are managed and the dependency log is accurately maintained.

 Contribute to reporting to senior leadership and/or other stakeholders on progress against portfolio, including milestones, benefits and KPI’s via relevant portfolio governance body including steering committees, change boards, business and/or IT decision boards.

 Review and/or create proposals with regards to PMO governance structure evolution.